conduktor/conduktor-docs/src/pages/changelog/Console-1.23.0.md

 #### Editable columns on the Consume Page

-You can now customise the columns you want to display in the Consume Page.
+You can now customize the columns you want to display in the Consume Page.
 Let us know if there's any additional metadata you want to see!

 ![Editable Columns](/images/changelog/platform/v23/qol-consume.png)

 #### Quality of Life improvements

 **Topic pages**

 - SchemaId is now displayed from the Message Viewer panel
 - Header count is now displayed from the Message Viewer panel
 - The More Options "..." button has been moved so that it's available from every Topic details tab